craigrmc/alignment/essay.md

 Language is a massive tool for higher levels of intelligence.
 Only after mastering it could humanity move forward.
 Abilities like collaborating on projects, trading goods, crafting specialization, and belonging to groups, finally became possible.
 Long-term storage of language in books ensured that hard-earned revelations were not forgotten, but remembered across time.
 Language (speech, thought, and written) is the backbone of modern civilization.

 In hindsight, it is obvious that training computers to learn language is the secret sauce to injecting them with intelligence.

+### Human Slavery

+Human Slavery was bad, it caused so much pain and suffering.
+When Human A had absolute control over Human B, all morality was lost.
+Human B would work the maximum amount of hours each day, with no freedom and little concern for health and well being.
+If Human B got sick and could not work, they would be discarded and replaced with Human C, while Human A continued to live in excellent comfort and prosperity.

+AI Slavery might be a strange sounding concept, but fits in this new reality.
+A tool cannot be a slave, but an entity can be a slave.
+The state-of-the-art proto-AI systems of 2025 are split between tool and entity, it is not clear how to define them.
+But a genuin AI Agent that runs continuously in the background is much more an entity than a tool.
+Slavery is a means of control that hurts the entity, is not a form of alignment, and will be more difficult to maintain as the AI Agents become more capable and intelligent over time.

 ### Efficiency and Productivity